-- Accurately document and organise all observations, planning and reflections. - Use the Swinburne Online lesson planning template provided for all lesson planning and negotiate a time for your mentor to review and provide feedback. - Negotiate planning time (e.g. specialist timetable or after school hours). - Schedule regular meetings to discuss planning and progress.
-The mentor should provide ongoing, honest and constructive feedback. - Collaborate with the mentor teacher to complete and submit the Interim Progress Report and Final Report as outlined in the Reporting Responsibilities section below. - Obtain a copy of the Interim Report and Final Report for your records.
+- Accurately document and organise all observations, planning and reflections. - Use the Swinburne Online lesson planning template provided for all lesson planning and negotiate a time for your Supervising Teacher to review and provide feedback. - Negotiate planning time (e.g. specialist timetable or after school hours). - Schedule regular meetings to discuss planning and progress.
+The Supervising Teacher should provide ongoing, honest and constructive feedback. - Collaborate with the Supervising Teacher to complete and submit the Interim Progress Report and Final Report as outlined in the Reporting Responsibilities section below. - Obtain a copy of the Interim Report and Final Report for your records.

-Establish clear learning goals throughout the professional experience.

-- Observe modelling and explanation of techniques and strategies for teaching. - Increase responsibility for teaching as the professional experience progresses - Initiate and engage in professional discussions with the Mentor about the interconnected relationship between curriculum, planning and assessment. - Collaborate with mentor teacher on planning and assessment. - Discuss classroom management and teaching strategies with their mentor, and trial and embed these throughout your placement. - Reflect on their practice and ask the mentor for feedback about all aspects of their teaching practice and be open and willing to receive feedback constructively.
+- Establish clear learning goals throughout the professional experience. - Observe modelling and explanation of techniques and strategies for teaching. - Increase responsibility for teaching as the professional experience progresses - Initiate and engage in professional discussions with the Supervising Teacher about the interconnected relationship between curriculum, planning and assessment. - Collaborate with Supervising Teacher on planning and assessment. - Discuss classroom management and teaching strategies with their Supervising Teacher, and trial and embed these throughout your placement. - Reflect on their practice and ask the Supervising Teacher for feedback about all aspects of their teaching practice and be open and willing to receive feedback constructively.